Johnny-Gasbeck/Zentra/README.md

 ## Geographical Trends

-• Top-Grossing Country: The United States is the leading market, generating 47.3% of total sales revenue — over six times that of the United Kingdom, which ranks second
+• Top Grossing Country: The United States is the leading market, generating 47.3% of total sales revenue — over six times that of the United Kingdom, which ranks second

 • Top 5 Countries by Revenue: The United States, United Kingdom, Canada, Japan, and Denmark are the top five revenue-generating countries, together accounting for 66.1% of total sales